staj-scavengers/staj-scavengers.github.io/README.md

-## App Title

-# Scavengr

 ## Description

-An augmented reality scavenger hunt app that uses QR codes and/or NFC tags to display multimedia hints with or without wireless service.
+Scavengr is an augmented reality scavenger hunt app that uses QR codes and/or NFC tags to display multimedia hints with or without wireless service.

 QR codes are simple images that phone cameras can easily identify, even from a distance, in low light, or at an angle.
 NFC tags require physical contact with the phone (i.e. Apple Pay), but they are inexpensive, can be easily embedded in physical objects, and can be written/rewritten by most Android devices.

 Users in the Organizer role can set up new hunts easily and quickly with default QR templates, or expand them using NFC tags embedded in real-world objects.

 Hunter users will be able to start a hunt by using a public link or accepting a private invitation.
 Scavengr will track hunt progress and publish completion times.

+---

 ## Intended users